Adding a touch of jam and fresh berries created an out of this world dessert: Crème Brûlée with Raspberries!

 How to Make Raspberry Creme Brulee

 I made 3 with raspberry jam (just a teaspoon smeared on the bottom of the ramekin), 2 plain, and 1 dotted with fresh raspberries.
 All were terrific….even with a bit of milk added to the cream…and even without the water bath.
 Dorie’s oven temperature was lower and cooking time longer (200º for an hour), and it’s actually just as creamy.
 And the berries take this from typical to extraordinary…thumbs up this week!
 Merry Christmas to all my wonderful friends across the globe who are celebrating this weekend!!!

-This recipe can be found in Dorie Greenspan’s cookbook, Around My French Table.
+This recipe can be found in Dorie Greenspan’s cookbook, Around My French Table (affiliate link).

 And on a side note, I just received the Fabulous Blog Award from Balvinder (AKA Neetu) from Gluten Free Food.
 Thank you so much…it’s such an honor to be recognized by a wonderful blogger and friend!
 She asked me to share a kitchen disaster on her site, so I’ll spill it here, too:

 The first time I made bubble roll, I mistakenly used an angel food pan instead of a solid tube pan.
 A pool of caramel seeped from the pan and covered the bottom of my oven; I immediately turned on the self-cleaning setting after removing the rolls.
 Flames soon filled the oven as the sugar caught on fire, then our smoke detector alerted the fire department.
 A huge hook and ladder fire engine, sirens blaring, appeared in front of our house…and I had to explain that I was just burning breakfast!